-Christi Matteson, Vice President for Finance and Administration/CFO Christi Matteson holds a Bachelors of Science in Management Information Systems from Florida State Univeristy.
+Christi Matteson, Vice President for Finance and Administration/CFO Christi Matteson holds a Bachelors of Science in Management Information Systems from Florida State University.
 She worked as a Management Consultant for over 20 years and is a Certified Management Consultant.
 Additionally, she has experience working with non-profit organizations both on staff and as a board member

 Mark Murray, Vice President of Enrollment Management Mark Murray holds a B.A. in Religion from Davidson College, an M.A. in Theology and the Arts from Fuller Theological Seminary, and a Doctor of Worship Studies from IWS.
 He is an ordained priest of the Anglican Church in North America and he lives in Jacksonville with his wife and their three sons.
 Mark has been with IWS since 2009.
-Nancy Nethercott, IWS Chaplain; GROW Center Co-Director

-Nancy Nethercott served as a TEAM missionary in Japan for 30 years and currently has her ministry of "Global Training in Spiritual Formation and Biblical Worship" under Faith and Learning International.
-Besides teaching internationally, Nancy teaches Japanese and ESL classes near her home in Indianapolis, Indiana.
+Nancy Nethercott, IWS Chaplain; GROW Center Co-Director Nancy Nethercott served as a TEAM missionary in Japan for 30 years and currently has her ministry of "Global Training in Spiritual Formation and Biblical Worship" under Faith and Learning International.
+Besides teaching internationally, Nancy meets with people as a Spiritual Director and teaches ESL and Japanese classes near her home in Indianapolis, Indiana.
+Nancy is an ordained priest in the Anglican Church in North America (ACNA) in the diocese of Churches for the Sake of Others (C4SO).
 Nancy holds a Bachelor of Arts in Social and Intellectual History from Bethel University in St. Paul, Minnesota, a Master of Arts in TESOL from Wm.
 Carey International University in Pasadena, California, and a Doctor of Worship Studies (2006) from the Robert E. Webber Institute for Worship Studies.
+Nancy also holds advanced certificates in Spiritual Formation and Spiritual Direction from Moody Bible Institute in Chicago, Illinois.
 As a part of her role as Co-Director of the IWS GROW Center, Nancy cooks and hosts a meal for the IWS international students each session.
-Considering over 30% of the IWS student body hold non-US passports, the dinner often has 30-40 in attendance.
+Considering 30% of the IWS student body hold non-US passports, the dinner often has 30~40 in attendance.

-Ken Rushing, Coordinator of Information Technology Ken Rushing, as an ordained minister, has served churches in the Southeastern region of the United States since 1978.
-He has also been involved with computer technology since the early 1980s and owns his own computer business: Rushing to Serve.
-He earned an M.M. from Southwestern Baptist Theological Seminary and a D.W.S. from the Institute for Worship Studies, graduating as an Alpha in 2002.
+Ken Rushing, Information Technology Coordinator Ken Rushing is a Priest in the Anglican Communion and has served churches from Texas to Florida since 1978.
+He has been involved in computer technology since the early 1980s and is the owner of an IT company: Rushing to Serve.
+He is the Vicar of Holy Trinity Anglican Church (Missionary Diocese of All Saints), and is an Adjunct Professor of Worship (Trinity College of Florida).
+Ken earned a Bachelor Music in Church Music from the University of Southern Mississippi, a Master of Music from Southwestern Baptist Theological Seminary and a D.W.S. from the Institute for Worship Studies, graduating as an Alpha in 2002.